MonsterGirl’s 150 Days of Classic Horror #122 Rosemary’s Baby 1968 & The Mephisto Waltz 1971

 Based on actor/author Thomas Tryon’s best-selling novel, about the duplicity of innocence and evil in the incarnation of twin boys.
 Set in the Depression era during a hot and dusty summer of 1935.
 The atmosphere of rural quaintness is painted beautifully by cinematographer Robert Surtees.

 Niles and Holland Perry (Chris and Martin Udvanoky) live with their extended family on a rural farm.
-The boys are looked after by their old world and arcane, loving Russian Grandmother Ada (the extraordinary icon Uda Hagen.)
+The boys are looked after by their old-world loving Russian Grandmother Ada (the extraordinary icon Uda Hagen).

 The Other Uta Hagen